Set Up Local Network Access

 needing a central DNS server.
 Your DGX Spark advertises its hostname via mDNS, so you can

-(note the .local suffix), rather than looking
+connect using a name like spark-abcd.local (note the .local suffix), rather than looking

 up its IP address.

-You will establish secure SSH access to your DGX Spark device using either NVIDIA Sync or manual SSH configuration.
+You will establish secure SSH access to your DGX Spark device using either NVIDIA Sync or a manual SSH configuration.
 NVIDIA Sync provides a graphical interface for device management with integrated app launching, while manual SSH gives you direct command-line control with port forwarding capabilities.
 Both approaches enable you to run terminal commands, access web applications, and manage your DGX Spark remotely from your laptop.

-on the DGX Spark.
+~/.ssh/authorized_keyson your DGX Spark.